-- 7. This Agreement builds on the achievement of the previous Council of Australian Governments (COAG) agreement on a National Framework for Responding to PFAS contamination.
-In the event of inconsistency between this Agreement and the previous agreement, this Agreement takes precedence. - 8.
-In entering this Agreement, the Parties recognise that they have a mutual interest in reducing and responding to PFAS contamination, and need to work together to do this effectively. - 9.
-This Agreement complements existing guidance and legislation that works to protect human health and the environment from harm caused by chemical contaminants, including but not limited to: - a) The Environmental Health Risk Assessment: Guidelines for assessing human health risks from environmental hazards and the associated Australian Exposure Factor Guide 2012, developed by the Environmental Health Standing Committee (enHealth) - b) The Environment Protection and Biodiversity Conservation Act 1999 (Cth) - c) The Food Regulation Agreement (2008), and Australia's regulatory systems for food - d) The Industrial Chemicals Act 2019 (Cth) and state and territory regulatory systems for chemicals.
-The Industrial Chemicals Act 2019 replaces the Industrial Chemicals (Notification and Assessment) Act 1989.
-The Industrial Chemicals Act 2019 commenced on 1 July 2020. - e) The National Environment Protection Council Act 1994 (Cth), including but not limited to the National Environment Protection (Assessment of Site Contamination) Measure 1999 (Cth) and state and territory regulatory systems for contaminated sites and environmental protection - f) Commonwealth, state and territory regulatory systems for the storage, treatment, transportation and disposal of waste, and in particular, hazardous waste - g) The National Environmental Health Strategy 2016-2020 - h) The National Water Quality Management Strategy, including but not limited to: - i.
+- 7. In entering this Agreement, the Parties recognise that they have a mutual interest in responding to PFAS contamination, and need to work together to do this effectively. - 8.
+This Agreement complements existing guidance and legislation that works to protect human health and the environment from harm caused by chemical contaminants, including but not limited to: - a) The Environmental Health Risk Assessment: Guidelines for assessing human health risks from environmental hazards and the associated Australian Exposure Factor Guide 2012, developed by the Environmental Health Standing Committee (enHealth) - b) The Environment Protection and Biodiversity Conservation Act 1999 (Cth) - c) The Food Regulation Agreement (2008), and Australia's regulatory systems for food - d) The Industrial Chemicals (Notification and Assessment) Act 1989 (Cth) and state and territory regulatory systems for chemicals - e) The National Environment Protection Council Act 1994 (Cth), including but not limited to the National Environment Protection (Assessment of Site Contamination) Measure 1999 (Cth) and state and territory regulatory systems for contaminated sites and environmental protection - f) Commonwealth, state and territory regulatory systems for the storage, treatment, transportation and disposal of waste, and in particular, hazardous waste - g) The National Environmental Health Strategy - h) The National Water Quality Management Strategy, including but not limited to: - i.
 The Australian Drinking Water Guidelines - ii.
 The Australian and New Zealand Guidelines for Fresh and Marine Water Quality - iii.
 The Australian Guidelines for Water Quality Monitoring and Reporting - iv.
 The Australian Guidelines for Water Recycling - v.
 The Guidelines for Managing Risks in Recreational Water - vi.
-The Guidelines for Groundwater Quality Protection in Australia - i) enHealth Responding to Environmental Health Incidents Community Engagement Handbook.

-- 10. This Agreement does not override any existing legislation or guidance. - 11.
+The Guidelines for Groundwater Quality Protection in Australia - i) Responding to Environmental Health Incidents Community Engagement Handbook, developed by enHealth. - 9.
+This Agreement does not override any existing legislation, agreements or other guidance. - 10.
 This Agreement bears no consequence for international obligations relating to these chemicals, which will continue to be fulfilled by the Commonwealth on behalf of all Australian governments.

-Part 1 - FORMALITIES
+PART 1 - FORMALITIES